Exercise Is the Best Medicine

 "What Should I Do When I Can't Focus?"

 Visit the PAC

 Check out the PAC on campus.
 Get in your daily exercise by visiting the Fit Centre, climbing wall, indoor track, or pool.
 The PAC also offers a wide range of fitness classes.
-For more information, visits Campus Recreation Services.
+For more information, visit USask Rec.